Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

 \begin{proof} Same as the proof of Theorem~\ref{thm:BracketRise}. \end{proof}

-As in Section~\ref{subsec:vw-tangles}, the primitive elements of $\calA^{(s)w}$ are connected diagrams (that is, connected even with the skeleton removed), namely trees and wheels.
-Before moving on to the auxiliary operations of $\calA^{(s)w}$, let us make two useful observations:
+As in Section~\ref{subsec:vw-tangles}, the primitive elements of $\calA^{(s)w}$ are connected diagrams (that is, connected with the skeleton removed), which are linearly generated by trees and wheels.
+Before moving on to the auxiliary operations of $\calA^{(s)w}$, we make two useful observations: